-Description: The project management WP is structured so that scientific and technical issues are managed separately from finance and administration.
-Management tasks are done by qualified personnel so that researchers can pay full attention to the RTD and innovative activities.
-The management team includes professionals with a depth of experience.
-This balanced composition promises a successful project and minimises development risks.
+The project management work package ensures that scientific and technical issues are managed separately from finance and administration.
+Management tasks are done by qualified personnel, allowing the project’s researchers to focus solely on the RTD and innovative activities.
+The management team’s variety of experienced professionals ensures the project’s success and minimises development risks.

 WP leader: TU DELFT

-Description: The objective of this WP is to identify relevant stakeholders to create a group of people interested in the technologies developed (Community of Practice) for each case study (6).
-During the project the expectations and concerns of the stakeholders will be integrated during the early-stage of design and their moral values and perceptions of considered as indicators for the evaluation of the case studies form a social, economic and environmental point of view in a process of value-sensitive design.
-Also, this WP has the mission to engage end-users and citizens in experiencing and visualizing circular economy water technologies by demonstrating Living Labs outreach and augmented reality.
+The objective of this work package is to identify relevant stakeholders interested in the technologies developed for each case study.
+Over the course of the project, the expectations and concerns of these stakeholders will be integrated during the early-stage of design, and their moral values and perceptions will be considered as indicators for the evaluation of the case studies from a social, economic and environmental perspective through a process of value-sensitive design.
+This work package also engages end-users and citizens in experiencing and visualising circular economy water technologies by demonstrating living labs outreach and augmented reality.

 WP leader: UAB

-Description: The WP3 aims to design specific methodologies for integrating a solar renewable energy source in the desalination processes often associated to high level of energy use.
-The methodologies will be tested and implemented in two Case studies (CS) in Europe: Lampedusa (Italy, CS1) and Almeria (Spain, CS2).
+This work package designs methodologies for integrating solar renewable energy sources into the desalination process, which is often associated with high energy use.
+The methodologies will be tested and implemented in two case studies in Europe: Lampedusa (Italy, CS1) and Almeria (Spain, CS2).

 WP leader: TU DELFT

-Description: WP4 aims to optimize the Nereda® process, developed by TU Delft in the 90s with an improved extraction process in order to maximise resource recovery from the granular sludge generated during the process of treating wastewater.
-Specific installations will be implemented in order to test the new methodology in a cold region (Utrecht, NL, CS3a) and warm region (Faro, Portugal, CS3b).
-Also, the recovered material (Kaumera Nereda Gum) will be characterized and specific market applications will be identified during the project.
+This work package aims to optimise the Nereda® process.
+The process was developed by TU Delft in the 90s with an improved extraction process to maximise resource recovery from the granular sludge generated by wastewater treatment.
+This work package’s team will establish installations to test this new methodology in both a cold climate (Utrecht, NL, CS3a) and a warm climate (Faro, Portugal, CS3b).
+Furthermore, the recovered material (Kaumera Nereda Gum) will be characterised, and specific market applications will be identified.

 WP leader: TU DELFT

-Description: WP5 deals with the demonstration technical and economic feasibility of innovative methodologies for recovering important elements (phosphorus) and products (salts) from urban wastewater treatments together with the intention to reduce energy needs and achieve maximum water quality for water reuse for industrial and/or agricultural applications.
+This work package focuses on demonstrating the technical and economic feasibility of innovative methodologies for recovering important elements (phosphorus) and products (salts) from urban wastewater treatment, as well as the intention to reduce energy needs and maximise water quality for reuse in industrial and/or agricultural applications.
 These methodologies will be tested in in two case studies in Larnaca (Cyprus, CS4) and La Llagosta (Spain, CS5).

 WP leader: EURECAT

-Description: WP6 has the main objective to reduce the amount of fresh water and energy used in industrial wastewater treatments.
-In this sense, the repeated use of water and materials (chlorine, caustic, sodium) through closed-loop systems in industrial environment will lead to significant reduction on water, energy and resource consumption and will help demonstrating the concept of chemical leasing.
-The methodology will be tested in Rotterdam (The Netherlands) and replicated in India.
+This work package works to reduce the amount of fresh water and energy used in industrial wastewater treatments.
+The WP6 team works to demonstrate that the repeated use of water and materials (chlorine, caustic, sodium) through closed-loop systems in the industrial environment leads to a significant reduction in water, energy and resource consumption, and to exemplify the concept of chemical leasing.
+The methodology will be tested in Rotterdam (the Netherlands), and will be replicated in India.

 WP leader: HEXION

-Description: One of the main objectives of WP7 is to develop and deploy a WATER-MINING Platform, available from the project website that will allow to link wastewater owners with the potential end-users of materials recovered from these wastewater streams.
-In addition, also several Augmented Reality applications and an optimized dashboard will be also developed to help in the stakeholder engagement and demonstration process.
+The objectives of this work package is to develop and implement a WATER-MINING Platform – which will be available on the project website – to link wastewater owners with potential end-users of the materials recovered from these wastewater streams.
+In addition, several augmented reality applications and an optimised dashboard will be developed to support the stakeholder engagement and demonstration processes.

 WP leader: KWR

-Description: WP8 is responsible for the evaluating the sustainability of the WATER-MINING solutions and resource recovery technologies, taking into consideration technical, environmental, economic, social, and the regulatory aspects.
-In addition, this WP will create a set of indicators so the potential circularity models can be analysed and compared against conventional technologies.
+WP8 evaluates the sustainability of the solutions and desource recovery technologies identified by WATER-MINING, taking into consideration technical, environmental, economic, social, and regulatory variables.
+This WP will also create a set of indicators to compare the project’s circularity models to conventional technologies.

 WP leader: BRUNEL

-Description: This WP will explore the potential design of effective business models, promote new forms of collaboration between public and private actors to support the implementation of the WATER-MINING products and technologies in the market by developing an exploitation package to introduce WATER-MINING products in industrial settings.
+This work package explores effective business models, promoting new forms of collaboration between public and private actors for the implementation of WATER-MINING’s products and technologies through an exploitation package to introduce WATER-MINING’s products into industrial settings.

 WP leader: SEALEAU